futoin/cid-tool/README.rst

 Supported Release Management Systems (RMS):

 * **scp** - SSH-based secure copy
+* **twine** - Upload only to Python Package Index.
+    Promotion between repos is not supported.
 * Not implemented, but planned:
     * Archiva
     * Artifactory